 A patch of this scallion is a year-long garden friend.

-Extremely cold hardy, ultra-mild Asian mustard green.
-Almost as sweet as spinach, but even easier to grow.
+This very hardy, mild-flavored mustard green is almost as sweet as spinach, but even easier to grow.

 Pests: they’re back!
 In an organic garden, control – not elimination – is the strategy.
 We strive to foster a balanced eco-system in our gardens, in which each pesky pest is matched with beneficial predators (our Good Bug Blooms flower mix helps attracts good bugs that eat bad bugs) Unfortunately, that doesn’t always work and to save their harvest, gardeners must employ more short-term strategies.
 Here are a few common pests to expect in your gardens soon and how to deal with them.